Phishing and the Target Data Breach

 Never Click the Link

-The easiest way to protect yourself from phishing scams is to never click a link within in an email, whether you’re convinced the sender is legitimate or not.
+The easiest way to protect yourself from phishing scams is to never click a link within in an email, whether you believes it’s from a legitimate sender or not.
 Simply take a few extra seconds to open a new browser window and visit the sender’s site directly.

 Take Action Immediately